-TSTC has been accredited since 1971 by the Commission on Colleges of the Southern Association of Colleges and Schools.
+TSTC has been accredited since 1971 by the Southern Association of Colleges and Schools Commission on Colleges.
 Under this accreditation, associate degree programs must contain a basic core of general education courses.
 This basic core must contain a minimum of 15 semester credit hours and include at least one course from each of the following areas: humanities/fine arts, social/behavioral sciences, and natural sciences/mathematics.
 Specific core course requirements are included within each associate degree plan.